 When shopping for a car, bring someone along.
 He or she can give you another perspective on a vehicle, and may be more willing to leave if you are not offered a good deal.
 You could take your buddy, a family member or a spouse.

 Do not talk about trade-ins, down payments or incentives until after you have a firm price on the car you want.
 All of this should come out of your agreed bottom line.
 Get the deal down pat first, then talk business with trade-ins and so forth, your wallet will thank you.

-A dealership is not the only place to buy a car.
+You should not make a deal you are not sure about.
 You may find out that the car you like is available on a small lot, or through a private seller.
-Search through community area classifieds and hunt through social media to focus your search on cars available in your neighborhood.
+Local classifieds and online for-sale listings are great resources for finding good deals on vehicles.

 Most salesmen will have monthly goals or quotas to make.
 You can use this information to your advantage and shop at the end of the month.
 Salesmen who are missing a few sales will give you a great deal to meet the quota.
 That gives you some room to wiggle about in your negotiations.